History of Lake Burley Griffin

-The history of Lake Burley Griffin, an artificial body of water in Canberra, the capital of Australia, is a long one.
+The history of Lake Burley Griffin, an artificial body of water in Canberra, the capital of Australia, is highly complex.
 Following its initial design in the 1910s, extensive political disputes occurred until it was finally built in the 1960s.

 History

-Charles Robert Scrivener (1855–1923) recommended the site for Canberra in 1909, which was to be a planned capital city for the country.
+Charles Scrivener (1855–1923) recommended the site for Canberra in 1909, which was to be a planned capital city for the country.
 One of the reasons for the location's selection was its ability to store water "for ornamental purposes at reasonable cost".

 In 1911, a competition for the design of Canberra was launched, Scrivener's detailed survey of the area was supplied to the competing architects.
 The Molonglo River flowed through the site, which was a flood plain, and most of the proposals included artificial bodies of water.

 Walter Burley Griffin's design

 The American architect Walter Burley Griffin (1876–1937) won the contest and was invited to Australia to oversee the construction of the nation's new capital.
 Griffin's proposal, which had an abundance of geometric patterns, incorporated concentric hexagonal and octagonal streets emanating from several radii.

 His lake design was at the heart of the city and consisted of a central basin in the shape of circular segment, a western and eastern basin, which were approximately circular, and a western and eastern lake, which were much larger and irregularly shaped, at either side of the system.